ecds/namedropper-oxygen/README.rst

   inside the ``oxygen/plugins`` directory.

-See :doc:`HOWTO-RELEASE` for instructions on releasing or updating the user- installable Oxygen add-on.
+See `HOWTO-RELEASE`_ for instructions on releasing or updating the user- installable Oxygen add-on.

+.. _HOWTO-RELEASE: HOWTO-RELEASE.rst